jszhn/ps2-interface/README.md

 Contributions are welcome, as always.

 This is an active work in progress!
 The SV interface isn't finished, nor is the embedded C/Nios code.

+### Credits
+The graphics utilties in the demo are largely from this great [VGA API for the DE1-SoC](https://github.com/nbiancolin/DE1SOC-VideoApi) written by Nick Biancolin.
+Check it out!